Skip to main content

 00:15:38:26 – 00:15:56:27

-But you can only lead others.
-You lead the self and understand the emergence of a leader is even more important, I think, than the others.
-You know, what is the inner journey?
-The inner journey starts with what am I skills?
-What am I that’s kind of above the ground level?
+But you can only lead others when you first lead yourself.
+To understand the inner journey of a leader is even more important, I think, than the outer journey.
+What is the inner journey?
+The inner journey starts with; what are my skills?
+What are my goals?
+That is kind of above ground level?
 What am I good at?
 What should I be doing?

 00:15:56:28 – 00:16:17:15

 We do that as kids.
 What color is my parachute?
-You then go beneath the surface and I can look at a most of what makes me happy, what makes me sad, what am I?
-Emotional triggers typical beneath that and stuff like that.
-What drives like what really is it?
-The need for achievement, need power, need for whatever it is affiliation.
+You then go beneath the surface, and I can look at our emotions; what makes me happy, what makes me sad, what are my emotional triggers?
+Then we go beneath that, and we start to ask, what drives me, like what really drives me?
+Is it the need for achievement, need for power, need for whatever it is, affiliation.

 00:16:17:17 – 00:16:43:24

 Go beneath that.
 We start to ask questions that are our values.
-What are like that?
-And I think when you’re really good, you start to ask yourself what looks like looks why?
-And I think you look at leaders, they’ve done that.
+What are my values?
+And I think when you really go deep, you start to ask yourself what’s my purpose?
+And I think you look at great leaders, and you see they’ve done that work.
 You’ve started with their goals, they started with their skills, they worked their way down.
-What they were down to finally asking the question, Why am I here?
+What they were down to finally asking the question; why am I here?

 00:16:43:26 – 00:17:05:15